-The name of this Chrome extension is self-explanatory.
-It displays a website’s loading time in the toolbar.
+Page Load time displays a website’s loading time in the toolbar.
 This is a useful instrument, as high-speed loading is among the topmost priorities for website visitors.
-Few things repel a user from a website as slow loading times.
+A few things repel a user from a website as slow loading times.

 However, to get truly accurate load times on a site, QAs must test their rendering on real browsers and devices.
 Instead of setting up an in-house device lab (an expensive and effort-intensive option), just run website speed tests for free on BrowserStack SpeedLab.

-Developed by WebAIM.org, this extension offers feedback on the accessibility of web content.
+Developed by WebAIM.org, the WAVE evaluation tool extension offers feedback on the accessibility of web content.
 It does so by inserting indicators into the content to highlight accessibility issues.

 WAVE checks site content against WCAG guidelines, and adds WAVE capabilities within the browser (Chrome).
 As far as automation can do so, the plugin analyses content to ferret out accessibility issues.
 Since the analysis takes place entirely within Chrome, sites hosted on the intranet, local, password-protected, or otherwise sensitive web pages can also be evaluated with this extension.